Kenny Koplove: Colorado Rockies

-In November 2018, the Miners sold Koplove's contract to the Colorado Rockies.
-He spent the majority of the 2019 season with the Class-A Advanced Lancaster JetHawks, pitching to a 2–1 record with a 3.60 ERA, with 16 strikeouts in 15 innings, as well as one scoreless three-inning appearance in which he struck out five batters with the Class AAA Albuquerque Isotopes of the Pacific Coast League, before he was released on June 7, 2019.
+On November 26, 2018, the Miners sold Koplove's contract to the Colorado Rockies.
+He spent the majority of the 2019 season with the High-A Lancaster JetHawks, pitching to a 2–1 record with a 3.60 ERA and 16 strikeouts over 15 innings of work; he also made one scoreless three-inning appearance (in which he struck out five batters) with the Triple-A Albuquerque Isotopes of the Pacific Coast League.
+Koplove was released by the Rockies organization on June 7, 2019.

 Kansas City T-Bones

-On June 19, 2019, Koplove signed with the Kansas City T-Bones of the independent American Association, with whom he was 2–3 with a 6.37 ERA in 29.2 innings over six starts.
-He was released by the club on December 19, 2019.
+On June 19, 2019, Koplove signed with the Kansas City T-Bones of the American Association of Independent Professional Baseball.
+In six starts for the T-Bones, he registered a 2–3 record and 6.37 ERA with 28 strikeouts across 29 2/3 innings pitched.
+He was released by Kansas City on December 19.

 Team Israel; World Baseball Classic

 Koplove was on the roster of Team Israel at the 2017 World Baseball Classic.